IBM-Security/performance/IAM/examples/Verify/csvHasher/go/README.md

 The csvHasher utility accepts 3 required parameters:
 - input_file - A CSV file that contains user records
 - output_file - The name of a CSV file to create with the processed user records
-- hash_column - The column number (starting at 1) that should be replaced by the ldap-formatted SHA256 value of the data
+- hash_column - The number (starting at 1) of the column that should be replaced by the ldap-formatted SHA256 value of the data
 - help - Display the full help text

 The format generated is consistent with https://docs.ldap.com/specs/draft-stroeder-hashed-userpassword-values-01.txt and is